powsybl/powsybl-core/docs/grid_model/extensions.md

 It has several getters to retrieve the observability status of the sub-elements.
 This status is defined by an object called **AreaCharacteristics**.
 You can access to **AreaCharacteristics** by terminal, by bus ID (in bus-breaker or bus view) or by node number (in node-breaker view).

+This extension is provided by the `com.powsybl:powsybl-iidm-extensions` module.

 ### Object AreaCharacteristics

 | Attribute             | Type                | Unit | Required | Default value | Description                                                  |